vanheeringen-lab/seq2science/docs/content/workflows/atac_seq.md

 Replicate merging is turned on by default.
 It can be turned off by setting `technical_replicates` in the `config.yaml` to `keep`.

 #### Biological replicates
 During ATAC-seq workflows, peak calling can be performed per biological condition, depending on your configuration setting.
-Biological conditions are determined by the `biological_replicate` column in the samples.tsv file.
+Biological conditions are determined by the `biological_replicates` column in the samples.tsv file.
 How these samples are handled is specified by configuration variable `biological_replicates`.

 ```
-sample    assembly    biological_replicate
+sample    assembly    biological_replicates
 GSM123    GRCh38      kidney
 GSMabc    GRCh38      liver
 GSMxzy    GRCh38      liver